JEFworks-Lab/jefworks-lab.github.io/assets/docs/lab_guide.md

 # JEFworks Lab Guide

 This is a living document and subject to modifications.
 Please feel free to [fork, modify, and make pull requests](https://github.com/JEFworks/JEFworks.github.io/blob/master/assets/docs/lab_code_of_conduct.md) to introduce new policies or modify old ones.
-This document was last modified April 2020.
+This document was last modified August 2020.

 ---